-If someone is injured in an incident, first check that you and the casualty aren't in any danger.
+If someone is injured in an incident, first check that you and the person who is injured are not in any danger.
 If you are, make the situation safe.

-When it's safe to do so, assess the casualty and, if necessary, dial 999 or 112 for an ambulance.
+When it's safe to do so, assess the person who is injured and, if necessary, dial 999 for an ambulance.
 You can then carry out basic first aid.

 The 3 priorities when dealing with a casualty are commonly referred to as ABC, which stands for:

-If the casualty appears unresponsive, ask them loudly if they're OK and if they can open their eyes.
+If the person appears unresponsive, ask them loudly if they're OK and if they can open their eyes.